 The selection of securities is made based on the outcomes of a quantitative, proprietary, AI-powered model that operates on the Watson platform.
 The EquBot model can rank thousands of stocks daily based on the probability of every entity benefitting from current world events, trends, and economic conditions.
 It also recognizes between 80 and 250 firms, which boast the potential for price increment within the next one year, for inclusion into the portfolio.

 EquBot unveiled the AI-driven Equity ETF back in October last year.
-The company told Market Watch that the fund’s software continuously evaluates information for almost 6,000 of the United States listed stocks.
-It does so through scanning through social media posts, news articles, regulatory filings, traditional financial metrics and social media posts.
-Additionally, it software looks into factors regarding valuations and correlations in a bid to locate investments the investments that it considers as undervalued.
+The company told Market Watch that the fund’s software continuously evaluates the information for almost 6,000 of the United States listed stocks.
+It does so through scanning through social media posts, news articles, regulatory filings, traditional financial metrics, and social media posts.
+Additionally, its software looks into factors regarding valuations and correlations in a bid to locate investments the investments that it considers as undervalued.

 The EquBot model also intends to include a volatility screen, with the objective of maintaining portfolio volatility in comparison to that of the wider developed markets ex-United States.
 The individual securities cannot go beyond weights of 10% in AIIQ.
 What’s more, the new ETF was launched with 150 holdings whereby the top 10 holdings consist of Yandex NV, a Russian Internet search giant and Toyota Motor Corp.